Enzio Boldewijn: Sutton United

 On 6 July 2021, Boldewijn joined newly promoted League Two side Sutton United on a free transfer.
 He was part of the side that reached the 2022 EFL Trophy Final, scoring in Sutton's penalty shoot-out victory over Wigan Athletic in the semi-final, although he was an unused substitute in the final itself.

 Eastleigh

 In June 2023, Boldewijn joined National League side Eastleigh on a free transfer.
 In December 2023, he was linked to a return to former club Crawley Town, but reportedly opted to remain with Eastleigh.
 He departed the club upon the expiration of his contract at the end of the 2023–24 season.

 Wealdstone

 On 11 June 2024, Boldewijn joined National League side Wealdstone on a one-year deal with the option for a further twelve months.
 He scored his first goal for the club on 18 January 2025, scoring the equaliser in a 1–1 draw against Hartlepool United.
 In June 2025, it was announced that Boldewijn was contracted to Wealdstone for the 2025–26 season, ahead of which he was appointed as one of the club's vice-captains.
+He helped Wealdstone to reach the 2026 FA Trophy final, however missed the game through injury, before departing the club in May 2026.

+Bath City

+On 29 May 2026, Boldewijn joined Southern League Premier Division South club Bath City following their relegation the previous season.